 Photos of the US Air Force Memorial

-You'll want to take a wide-angle lens with you if you want to get the full monument in the frame.
-The memorial's grounds are pretty compact, so it's not easy to wander back to get a little further away.
-It is illuminated at night, but not evenly, so it's tricky to get a good evening shot of it, although it is possible.
+You’ll want to take a wide-angle lens with you if you want to get the full monument in the frame.
+The memorial’s grounds are quite compact, so it’s not easy to wander back to get a little further away.

 It’s not as easy as one would hope to get to the Air Force Memorial.
 The nearest metro stop is the Pentagon stop (1.0 mile) on the Blue and Yellow lines or Pentagon City stop (1.0 mile) on the Blue and Yellow lines.
 Unfortunately, there are some major roads to traverse if you’re walking and it’s not especially pedestrian-friendly if coming from either of those stops.
 If you’re driving, there’s parking across the street from the memorial.